Billa II: Plot

-When Billa and Ranjith retrieve Dmitri's arms consignment held by the Indian coastal guard, they enter his good books.
-Billa climbs the ladder of Abbasi's gang quickly.
+When Billa and Ranjith retrieve Dimitri's arms consignment held by the Indian coastal guard, they enter his good books.
+Billa quickly climbs the ladder of Abbasi's gang.
 He learns of his elder sister's death and brings his niece Jasmine with him.
-He provides her with a big house and servants, and enrolls her in a medical college.
-Billa and Koti travel to Russia to meet Dimitri, who own a large arms and ammunition manufacturing unit.
-Billa meets corrupted interpol officer Jagdish in Dimitri's mansion, and is astonished by the functioning of the mafia and its international network.
-Billa signs a larger deal with Dimitri without Abbasi's knowledge. at the same time, Dimitri kills Bobby, Abbasi's henchman who comes with Koti and Billa as a translator.
-Dimitri and Jagdish then reveals that Bobby is actually a interpol spy who was really betraying Abbasi's gang.
-After coming back to Panaji, Koti misleads Abbasi as Billa kills Bobby and directly started business with Dimitri, which creates rivalry between Billa and Abbasi.
-Tensions further increase when Billa beats up Satish Kumar, son of an influential minister, Praveen Kumar, when he tries to misbehave with Jasmine in a party.
+He provides her with a big house and servants and enrolls her in a medical college.
+Billa and Koti travel to Russia to meet Dimitri, who owns a large arms and ammunition manufacturing unit.
+Billa meets a corrupt Interpol officer, Jagdish, at Dimitri's mansion and is astonished by the functioning of the mafia and its international network.
+Billa signs a larger deal with Dimitri without Abbasi's knowledge.
+At the same time, Dimitri kills Bobby, Abbasi's henchman who comes with Koti and Billa as a translator.
+Dimitri and Jagdish then reveal that Bobby is actually an Interpol spy who was really betraying Abbasi's gang.
+After returning to Panaji, Koti misleads Abbasi as Billa kills Bobby and directly starts business with Dimitri, creating rivalry between Billa and Abbasi.
+Tensions further increase when Billa beats up Satish Kumar, son of influential minister Praveen Kumar, when he tries to misbehave with Jasmine at a party.
 Abbasi expresses his discontent and vents at him.
 Billa, surprised and enraged at his ingratitude, walks away with Ranjith and two others.
 Billa, Ranjith, and ally Ram plot to venture into the drug business on their own during the carnival.
 At the carnival, Billa is betrayed by Ram and is brutally attacked.
 However, he survives and kills the assailants, Abbasi and Ram, eventually becoming Goa's most powerful gangster.
 He begins a relationship with Abbasi's girlfriend, Sameera.

-Dimitri arrives in Goa and finds himself in a fallout with Billa, when they try to re-negotiate a deal.
+Dimitri arrives in Goa and finds himself in a fallout with Billa when they try to re-negotiate a deal.
 Dimitri thereafter seeks to oust him, with the help of Koti, Satish, and Praveen.
-They proceed to assassinate Chief Minister Mohan Kanth, and the blame falls upon Billa.
+They proceed to assassinate Chief Minister Mohan Kanth, and the blame falls on Billa.
 However, Billa is freed by Ranjith, who threatens the judge and his family.
 Billa rescues Jasmine from Koti's men and informs Sameera to take Jasmine to safety.
-But Sameera betrays Billa, informs the minister's son, who holds Billa and Jasmine captives.
-Billa, while being held to the ground and is mocked at by Satish, who slits Jasmine's throat.
+However, Sameera betrays Billa and informs the minister's son, who holds Billa and Jasmine captive.
+Billa is held to the ground and mocked by Satish, who slits Jasmine's throat.
 Enraged at her death, Billa overpowers and kills everyone.